hbomb79/hexSlide/documentation.md

 ### callback ( object )
 This object currently only contains one index, named *start*.
 The key must be a function, this function will be called *after* and *every* time the plugin is used.
 EG: callback:{ start: function(){ alert("done!"); } }

+### text ( object )
+This object contains two indexs. *previous* and *next*.
+These indexs must hold a *string* key.
+EG: text: { previous: "Back Button", next: "Next Button" }

+The string held within the index, is applied to the appropriate button.
+By default the previous has a value of "Back" and the next has a value of "Next".

 Example Call
 ------------